-Although clients might not care what certifications you hold, the gym where you work will.
+Although clients might not care what certifications you hold, the gym where you work well.

-And they will make sure that you are accredited by the fitness organizations that you claim to be.
+And they will ensure that you are accredited by the fitness organizations you claim to be.

 Sometimes, you may also benefit from upscaling or selling certain packages to clients.

 When discussing these packages with them, always make them aware that you will be earning a small commission if that is the case.